iamnicholastom/summarizer/README.md

    ```

 This will prompt the LLM model to summarize the content.
 The response will be streamed directly in your terminal.
 All this happens locally on your machine.

-## Code Structure

-The project consists of two main files:

-- `summarizer.ts`: Defines the pipe configuration for the summarizer agent, using your API key (OPENAI_API_KEY)

-* `index.ts`: Entry point that initializes the pipe and demonstrates its usage with technical documentation parsing, specifically focused on network protocols and TCP/IP specifications

-## Configuration

-### Pipe Configuration

-In `summarizer.ts`, you'll find settings for the AI model (openai:gpt-4o-mini), temperature, max tokens, etc., which you can adjust for different summarization outcomes.
-Make sure the apiKey matches your .env variable name.

-## Troubleshooting

-### Common Issues

-- **API Key Issues**: Confirm your API key is correctly set in your .env file.
-If authentication errors occur, verify the key name and value match what's expected in summarizer.ts
-- **Model Performance**: If the model openai:gpt-4o-mini doesn't perform as expected, you might need to adjust settings or consider alternative models if available